 - Adding “good cause” exceptions for late injury reporting and medical management requirements,

-- Ensuring the injury benefit plan is the employee’s primary source of recovery, achieves better medical outcomes and pays more wage replacement (avoiding cost-shifting to government programs)
+- Ensuring the injury benefit program is the employee’s primary source of recovery, achieves better medical outcomes and pays more wage replacement (avoiding cost-shifting to government programs)

 - Updates for new employee protections in ERISA disability claim regulations that became effective April 2, 2018, and